AEW Dynamite teases The Elite as a report says their return is imminent

 ???#AEWDynamite pic.twitter.com/fItLtSwM3z— All Elite Wrestling (@AEW) October 27, 2022

 The 30 second video uses an Avengers’ “snap” like effect to at least tacitly acknowledge the way three of the company’s founders simply disappeared from the kayfabe narrative after Labor Day.
-It’s a decision AEW head honcho Tony Khan’s drawn criticism for.
+The decision to not call any attention to their absence is one AEW head honcho Tony Khan’s drawn criticism for.
 We’ll see how this plays with those who thought that criticism was valid.

 It doesn’t directly address the fact the Executive Vice-Presidents and former World & Tag champs have been missing for two months.
 It also does not promise a return, or even hint at a date.
 But it’s hard to imagine we’d get this video if a comeback wasn’t in the works.